Please note: if you have landed here looking to contact the Port Adelaide Magistrates Court, please see their contact details here.

 There appears to be a number of inquests at the Port Adelaide Police Court in the 1860s and 1870s.
 Drinking, drowning, lack of work, no money, and suicide feature in these reports. one such is outlined below.

-A detective at the Port Adelaide Police Station recogonised the body as being a person who attended the station to report the loss of money, saying he was drunk at the time of loss.
-He said he would return at night to sleep as he had no money.
 Another policeman deposed to having accompanied the deceased to look for the lost pocket-book.
-The deceased had informed him he was going to Melbourne to get work at his trade as a harness-maker and coach-trimmer, as he had no fixed idea of what he was going to do.
+The deceased had informed him he was going to Melbourne to get work at his trade as a harness-maker and coach-trimmer.
+He had no fixed idea of what he was going to do.
 The jury returned a verdict of found drowned.

 Source: ‘Inquest at Port Adelaide.’, The Express and Telegraph, 21 May 1869, p.
 1.